 In 1983, dissatisfied with my career as it was,

 I set off to salvage aircraft abroad, though not without my wife’s

+blessing and encouragement.
 In starting out, I knew that most of the good aircraft

 had already been salvaged and the likelihood of my finding easily accessible

 aircraft was zero to nil, so I spent much of the first year researching